ibm-cloud-docs/vpc/storage_overview.md

 {{site.data.keyword.block_storage_is_full}} provides hypervisor-mounted, high-performance data storage for your virtual server instances that you can provision within a VPC.
 The VPC infrastructure provides rapid scaling across zones and more performance and security.

-By using this service, you can:

-* Create second-generation block storage volumes with maximum storage capacity of 32 TB and a performance level of 64,000 IOPS.
-* Create first-generation block storage volumes with maximum storage capacity of 16 TB and a performance level of 48,000 IOPS.
+By using this service, you can create boot volumes and data volumes for your virtual server instances.
+Use the IBM Cloud console, CLI, API, or Terraform to create volumes, rename volumes, attach and detach a volume of a virtual server instance, transfer volumes to a different instance, tag volumes, delete volumes, and access metrics.

-* You can start with a smaller volume, and increase the capacity later.
+Pay for only the capacity that you need.
+You can start with a smaller volume, and increase the capacity later.

-* Specify your own performance requirement.
+You can specify your own performance limits, and adjust them later if your requirements change.
+You can adjust IOPS up or down, for greater performance or when you want to reduce costs.

-   - You can select your custom IOPS (up to 64,000) and Bandwidth limit (up to 1024 MBps) when you provision a second-generation volume.
+   * [Select availability]{: tag-green}You can create second-generation block storage volumes with maximum storage capacity of 32 TB, a performance level of 64,000 IOPS, and maximum througput of 1024 MBps.
+You can select your custom IOPS and bandwidth limit when you provision a second-generation volume.
 Capacity, IOPS, and throughput values of volumes that are created with the `sdp` profile can be modified even when the volume is not attached to a virtual server instance.
+The `sdp` profile is available in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC region for allow-listed customers.

-   - You can create a first-generation volume with a predefined IOPS tier profile (3, 5, or 10 IOPS per GB) that best meets your storage requirements.
+   * You can create first-generation block storage volumes with maximum storage capacity of 16 TB, a performance level of 48,000 IOPS, and maximum througput of 1024 MBps.
+You can create a first-generation volume with a predefined IOPS tier profile (3, 5, or 10 IOPS per GB) that best meets your storage requirements.
 Or you can choose the custom profile and specify your performance.
 IOPS per volume ranges from 100 IOPS to 48,000 IOPS, based on volume size (up to 16 TB).

-   - Adjust IOPS up or down, for greater performance or when you want to reduce costs.
-* Choose customer-managed encryption for your block storage volume, and secure your data with your own encryption keys.
+You can choose between provider- and customer-managed encryption for your block storage volumes, and secure your data with your own encryption keys.
-* Use the IBM Cloud console, CLI, API, or Terraform to create volumes, rename volumes, attach and detach a volume of a virtual server instance, transfer volumes to a different instance.
-You can access performance metrics or delete the volume.

-Customers with special access to preview the second-generation Block Storage offering can provision block volumes with the new `sdp` profile.
-The `sdp` profile is available in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions in the select availability release.
-{: preview}
+The following table provides a comparison between the different generations of block storage.

 | Features            | First-generation volumes | Second-generation volumes |
 |---------------------|--------------------------|---------------------------|